 10. Berlin

-Berlin is also one of the most historical cities in Europe, particularly for its recent past.
-It has an infamous past.
-The capital of the Nazis dates back to the 13th century but is the most famous for its 20th-century history.
-The remnant of the Berlin Wall, which once divided families, serves as a reminder of the city’s Cold War past.
-Today, this once-fortified barrier with guard towers and spiky wire is a canvas for street art.
+Berlin is also one of the most historical cities in Europe, particularly for its recent infamous past.
+Though it dates back to the 13th century, it’s the events of the 20th that shaped its identity.
+The Berlin Wall once cut through hearts and homes and divided families, streets, and ideologies.
+Today, its remains are a powerful memorial of the city’s Cold War past.
+This once-fortified barrier with guard towers and spiky wire turned into a canvas of street art.

 The best historical cities in Northern Europe